TIT8/shelly_esp32_button_espidf/README.md

-# Native ESP code for Shelly's toggle button via MQTT
+# Native ESP code for Shelly's toggle button
 ❗ [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/) version of the Arduino repo: https://github.com/TIT8/shelly_button_esp32_arduino

 ## Description

 A push button is connected to the [ESP32](https://github.com/espressif/arduino-esp32) microcontroller.
-When its state changes, it will trigger an MQTT publish which will toggle the light controlled by a [`Shelly plus 1 relay`](https://www.shelly.com/en-it/products/product-overview/shelly-plus-1).
+When its state changes, it will trigger an [MQTT](https://mqtt.org/) publish which will toggle the light controlled by a [`Shelly plus 1 relay`](https://www.shelly.com/en-it/products/product-overview/shelly-plus-1).

 ❗Keep in mind that you should either use a capacitor (better) or providing some delay in the code to debounce the push button and filter out spurious changes.
 Pull down the push button via a 10k resistor, **if you don't set the pull-up mode on the input pin**.